bearpelican/sagemaker-fastai-container/README.rst

 SageMaker Fastai Container
 ===========================

-SageMaker Fastai Container is an open source library for making the fast.ai framework run on Amazon SageMaker.
+SageMaker Fastai Container is an open source library for making the `fast.ai <https://github.com/fastai/fastai>`__  framework run on Amazon SageMaker.
-It showcases running the open source library `fastai <https://github.com/fastai/fastai>`__ on Amazon SageMaker.

 It is based on the SageMaker PyTorch Container that can be found `here <https://github.com/aws/sagemaker-pytorch-container>`__.